justinsgithub/Oh-My-LazyVim/README.md

 The goal of this project is to create as large and every battery you can think of included config as possible... while minimizing abstractions to keep full customizability / extensibility.

-I've always found it much faster to take out the things you don't need (like as fast as commenting out some code).
+I've always found it much faster to take out the things you don't need (like as fast as enabled = false).

 As opposed to having to go install the tool(s) I need, figure out how to configure them properly, and then also set up keymaps for them.